GSA/Section508.gov/_pages/manage/2024-12-11-manage-accessibility-kpi.md

     <tr>
       <td scope="row" class="center-important">37</td>
       <td>Automated Intranet Page Testing</td>
-      <td>By QX FY2X, test XX% of internal intranet web pages using automated testing.</td>
+      <td>By QX FY2X, test XX% of internal intranet web pages of those that are testable using automated testing.</td>
-      <td>By Q4 FY27, test 75% of internal intranet web pages using automated testing.</td>
+      <td>By Q4 FY27, test 75% of internal intranet web pages of those that are testable using automated testing.</td>
       <td>Conformance Metrics</td>
     </tr>
     <tr>